-Following the success of last year’s Accessibility To Me Week (ATMW) that connected over 1 million people worldwide, we’re doing it again!
-This year’s event runs from the 14th to the 18th of November 2022 under the theme ‘One World’, focussing on the importance of linguistic support on websites.
+Following the success of last year’s Accessibility To Me Week (ATMW) which connected over 1 million people worldwide, we’re doing it again!
+This year’s event runs from November 14th through 18th, 2022, under the theme ‘One World’, focusing on the importance of language support on websites.

-The online world brings us together, and is a place where we can access content from anywhere at a touch of a button.
+The online world brings us together and is a place where we can access content from anywhere at the touch of a button.
 Pair this with the growing diversity of our countries, and you come to the overwhelming conclusion that online content needs to be accessible in more than just English or the native language of a given website.

 The Case For Linguistic Inclusion in Business

 The text translation tool and text-to-speak translation function are two of the most frequently used components of our assistive toolbar.
 This is no surprise, given the diversity of languages that business websites cater to in today’s global society.
 English is the dominant online language, comprising 25.9% of internet users (Statista).
 However, if you only provide your website in English, you’re missing out on nearly three-quarters of the global market.

 “When your site is available in multiple languages, you attract the attention of an international market.
 You also become identified as a global brand which elevates your status and improves your reputation.
 Consumers tend to trust global brands more than ones that are only known locally.”